dfsnow/sno.ws/content/writing/2023-11-25-exporting-jellyfin-stats-to-grafana.md

         replacement: HOSTNAME:9115 # The exporter's hostname:port
 ```

 And that's it!
-A curl request to `http://$HOSTNAME:9115/probe` will now return any currently playing Jellyfin media, along with the user information and transcoding settings of the player.
-Note that the endpoint will only return something _when something is playing_, otherwise it will be blank.
+A curl request to `http://$HOSTNAME:9115/probe` now returns Prometheus metrics for any currently playing Jellyfin media, along with the user information and transcoding settings of the player.
+Note that metrics only exist if media _is currently playing_, otherwise the return body will be blank.

-## Visualizing in Grafana

-Translating the resulting Prometheus metrics into useable Grafana graphs is a bit of a pain.
-Metrics only
+Translating the resulting metrics into useable Grafana graphs is a project by itself, but it is possible with the extensive use of transformations.
+I'll save that topic for a future post.